 Like real estate agents in specific neighborhoods and vacation home managers in certain places, some small property managers have learned to specialize in one particular area of town.
 This may be one condo complex or one subdivision or neighborhood.
-Bottom line is they are happy simply managing those homes and making a living doing what they know well.
+The bottom line is they are happy simply managing those homes and making a living doing what they know well.
 They have no goals to branch out into other areas or other types of homes.

 Larger managers, with more homes to lease, have more applications per house than smaller managers due to them being a reliable source for a place to live.

 Large managers have team members who specialize in leasing, property management, and maintenance versus the generalist who is responsible for all of these.
-Because, for instance, someone is only responsible for leasing homes, they should be able to lease your home faster and know better what to look for when finding a great tenant.
+Because, for instance, someone is only accountable for leasing homes, they should be able to lease your home faster and know better what to look for when finding a great tenant.

 All in all, whether you choose a small manager or a large manager, the goal is to find one who fits exactly what you are looking for.
 There are benefits to both, and they both carry their share of negatives.
 If you’re wondering how to find a property manager, it comes down to finding the right property manager for you.